dscope-io/dscope-camel-snowflake/samples/mcp-snowflake-yaml/README.md

   -H 'Accept: text/event-stream'
 ```

-The sample currently emits an initial heartbeat event so MCP clients can keep the connection open.
-Extend `McpStreamProcessor` if you need periodic heartbeats or to forward Snowflake-derived notifications.
+The shared `McpStreamProcessor` emits an initial `:ok` heartbeat so MCP clients can keep the connection open.
+Extend it if you need periodic heartbeats or to forward Snowflake-derived notifications.

 ### List tools
 ```bash